markashleybell/markashleybell.com/posts/creating-a-simple-stopwatchtimer-application-with-c-windows-forms.md

-Title: Creating a simple Stopwatch/Timer application with C# / Windows Forms
+Title: Creating a simple Stopwatch/Timer application with C# and Windows Forms
 Abstract: A basic pattern for creating a stopwatch/timer application in C#, which is slightly trickier than it sounds…
 Published: 2011-02-04 09:26
 Updated: 2011-02-04 09:26